johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Cookie store eviction {#cookie-store-eviction}

+To **Remove Expired Cookies**:

-XXX: How does this relate to the "Limits" section?
+XXX: How do correctly specify the time here?

-At any time, the user agent MAY "remove excess cookies" from the cookie store if the number of cookies sharing a domain field exceeds some implementation-defined upper bound (such as 50 cookies).

-At any time, the user agent MAY "remove excess cookies" from the cookie store if the cookie store exceeds some predetermined upper bound (such as 3000 cookies).

-XXX: Finish these steps

-To **Remove Expired Cookies** from the cookie store, the user agent MUST evict cookies in the following priority order:

-1. Expired cookies.
+1. Remove all cookies from the cookie store whose expiry-time is earlier than the current time.

-To **Remove Excess Cookies for a Domain** from the cookie store, the user agent MUST evict cookies in the following priority order:
+To **Remove Excess Cookies for a Host** from the cookie store given host _host_:

-2. Cookies whose secure is false, and which share a domain field with more than a predetermined number of other cookies.
+1. Let _insecureCookies_ be the subset of all cookies in the cookie store whose host is _host_ and whose secure is false.

+1. Sort _insecureCookies_ by earliest last-access-time first.

+1. Let _secureCookies_ be the subset of all cookies in the cookie store whose host is _host_ and whose secure is true.

+1. Sort _secureCookies_ by earliest last-access-time first.

+1. While the size of _insecureCookies_ + the size of _secureCookies_ exceeds an implementation-defined number (such as 50):

+  1. If the size of _insecureCookies_ is not 0, remove the first item of _insecureCookies_ and delete the cookie from the cookie store.

+  1. Otherwise, remove the first item of _secureCookies_ and delete the cookie from the cookie store.

-To **Remove Global Excess Cookies** from the cookie store, the user agent MUST evict cookies in the following priority order:
+To **Remove Global Excess Cookies** from the cookie store:

-3. Cookies that share a domain field with more than a predetermined number of other cookies.

-4. All cookies.

-If two cookies have the same removal priority, the user agent MUST evict the cookie with the earliest last-access-time first.
+1. Let _allCookies_ be the result of sorting the cookie store by earliest last-access-time first.

+1. While the size of _allCookies_ exceeds an implementation-defined number (such as 3000):

+  1. Remove the first item of _allCookies_ and delete the cookie from the cookie store.

 ## Subcomponent Algorithms